Project cost management software comes to the rescue when you’re struggling with challenges like:

 When you look for project cost management software, you’ll notice there are lots of different kinds of tools out there.
 These are typically designed to handle different aspects of your projects’ finances:

 Of course, you could use an entirely separate platform for each individual function.
-But while dedicated tools can be useful if you have highly specific needs, this doesn’t make sense for most organizations:
+But while dedicated tools can be useful if you have highly specific needs, this doesn’t make sense for most organizations.
+Let’s dive into why:

-- The chances are you have too many tools already.
-Most businesses are already swamped with sprawling software solutions.
+• Chances are you have too many tools already: Most businesses are already swamped with sprawling software solutions.
 Adding more tools makes it even harder for you to keep track of all your data, particularly if those tools don’t integrate well with each other.

 For instance, Siemens Smart Infrastructure had been struggling with a huge range of different tools to manage projects and related costs.